Elduderino23/apparao-vasu-portfolio/README.md

 ![](assets/images/Portfolio_Wireframe.jpeg)

 After the general idea was formed and put on a sheet of paper, the next task was to create a skeleton of the website through the html file.
 The decision was made early on to make clickable gifs that sent the user to different websites reflective of the portfolio.
-This was done through inspecting the console and coping the the following src= " " seen here:
+This was done through inspecting the console and copying the the following src= " " seen here:

 ![](2022-09-26-15-54-18.png)